OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 /etc/init.d/firewall restart
 ```

-### Step 6: Using the Omega Router
+### Step 5: Using the Omega Router

 And we are ready!
-To use the Omega Router, you simply need to connect your computer or your smartphone/tablet to the WiFi network that you configured in Step 4, and your devices should be able to access the Internet via the Omega :)
+To use the Omega Router, you simply need to connect your computer or your smartphone/tablet to the Omega's WiFi network, and your devices will be able to access the Internet!

 Happy hacking!